-Eler nent III - Legal Authority Rating s the SSMP contain current references to the Gilroy Municipal Code documenting ority to: City's legal A. Prevent illicit discharges?
-B. Require proper design and construction of sewers and connections?
-C. Ensure access for maintenance, inspection, or repairs for portions of the lateral owned or maintained by the City?
-D. Limit discharges of fats, oils, and grease?
-E. Enforce any violation of its sewer ordinances?
-F. Were any changes or modifications made in the past year to Sewer Ordinances, Regulations, or standards?
+Does the SSMP contain current references to the Gilroy Municipal Code documenting City's legal authority to:

+- A. Prevent illicit discharges? - B. Require proper design and construction of sewers and connections? - C. Ensure access for maintenance, inspection, or repairs for portions of the lateral owned or maintained by the City? - D. Limit discharges of fats, oils, and grease? - E. Enforce any violation of its sewer ordinances? - F. Were any changes or modifications made in the past year to Sewer Ordinances, Regulations, or standards?

-Elei nent IV - Operations & Maintenance Col lection System Maps Rating A. Does the SSMP reference the current process and procedures for maintaining City's wastewater collection system maps? В. Are the wastewater collection system maps complete, current, and sufficiently detailed?
+Eler nent IV - Operations & Maintenance Col ection System Maps Rating А. Does the SSMP reference the current process and procedures for maintaining City's wastewater collection system maps?
+B. Are the wastewater collection system maps complete, current, and sufficiently detailed?
 C. Are storm drainage facilities of the City and County identified in the City service area on the collection system maps?
 If not, are SSO responders able to determine locations of storm drainage inlets and pipes for possible discharge to waters of the state?
-Pric oritized Preventive Maintenance Rating D. Does the SSMP describe current preventive maintenance activities and the system for prioritizing the cleaning of sewers?
+Pric ritized Preventive Maintenance Rating D. Does the SSMP describe current preventive maintenance activities and the system for prioritizing the cleaning of sewers?
 E. Based upon information in the Annual SSO Report, are the City's preventive maintenance activities sufficient and effective in minimizing SSOs and blockages?

 Sch eduled Inspections and Condition Assessments Rating F. Is there an ongoing condition assessment program sufficient to develop a capital improvement plan addressing the proper management and protection of infrastructure assets?
-Are the current components of this program documented in the SSMP?
-Cor ntingency Equipment and Replacement Inventory Rating G. Does the SSMP list the major equipment currently used in the operation and maintenance of the collection system and documents the procedures of inventory management?
+Are the current components of this program documented in the SSMP? Сот ntingency Equipment and Replacement Inventory Rating G. Does the SSMP list the major equipment currently used in the operation and maintenance of the collection system and documents the procedures of inventory management?
 H. Are contingency and replacement parts sufficient to respond to emergencies and properly conduct regular maintenance?
 Tra ining Rating I. Does the SSMP document current training expectations and programs for staff and contractors?
-Out reach to Plumbers and Building Contractors Rating J. Does the SSMP document current outreach efforts to plumbers and building contractors?
-Disc contractors?
-Rating cussion: Rating Ele ment V - Design and Performance Standards Does the SSMP reference current design and construction standards for the installation for new sanitary sewer systems, pump stations and other appurtenances and for the rehabilitation and repair of existing sanitary sewer Rating Elei A. B. Does the SSMP reference current design and construction standards for the installation for new sanitary sewer systems, pump stations and other appurtenances and for the rehabilitation and repair of existing sanitary sewer systems?
-Does the SSMP document current procedures and standards for inspecting and testing the installation of new sewers, pumps, and other appurtenances and the Rating Elei A. B. Does the SSMP reference current design and construction standards for the installation for new sanitary sewer systems, pump stations and other appurtenances and for the rehabilitation and repair of existing sanitary sewer systems?
-Does the SSMP document current procedures and standards for inspecting and testing the installation of new sewers, pumps, and other appurtenances and the rehabilitation and repair of existing sewer lines?
-Rating Elec A. B. Does the SSMP reference current design and construction standards for the installation for new sanitary sewer systems, pump stations and other appurtenances and for the rehabilitation and repair of existing sanitary sewer systems?
-Does the SSMP document current procedures and standards for inspecting and testing the installation of new sewers, pumps, and other appurtenances and the rehabilitation and repair of existing sewer lines?
-Rating Elec A. B. Does the SSMP reference current design and construction standards for the installation for new sanitary sewer systems, pump stations and other appurtenances and for the rehabilitation and repair of existing sanitary sewer systems?
-Does the SSMP document current procedures and standards for inspecting and testing the installation of new sewers, pumps, and other appurtenances and the rehabilitation and repair of existing sewer lines?
+Out treach to Plumbers and Building Contractors Rating J. Does the SSMP document current outreach efforts to plumbers and building contractors?
+Dise cussion: Ele ment V - Design and Performance Standards Rating Α. Does the SSMP reference current design and construction standards for the installation for new sanitary sewer systems, pump stations and other appurtenances and for the rehabilitation and repair of existing sanitary sewer systems?
+B. Does the SSMP document current procedures and standards for inspecting and testing the installation of new sewers, pumps, and other appurtenances and the rehabilitation and repair of existing sewer lines?
+Dise cussion: Ele ment VI - Overflow and Emergency Response Plan Rating A. Does the City Sanitary Sewer Overflow Emergency Response Plan establish procedures for the emergency response, notification, and reporting of SSOs?
+B. Are staff and contractor personnel appropriately trained on the procedures of the Sanitary Sewer Overflow Emergency Response Plan?